exremtley How to be a General Evaluator

 The Main Duty of the General Evaluator is to Evaluate

 The GE may not evaluate the speeches, the Ahs, the timing, and the language/grammar.
 To evaluate these things publicly would mean that you found the performance of the other functionaries sub par.
 (Sometimes you will have to comment.
-But make it the exception.)
+But make it the extremely rare exception.)

 Instead focus on the evaluations, and how the roles were performed.
 The better the roles are done, the better the meetings will become.
 Good evaluators make great speakers.

 Call the functionaries to ask if the have got any questions.
 Let them know what is important to you.

 Brief the Evaluators that evaluation is a positive, helping act.
 Their goal must be to help fellow Toastmasters develop their skills.
 Emphasize that evaluations should enhance or at least preserve the self-esteem of the speaker.

 Ensure the individual Speech Evaluators understand the project objectives and how to evaluate them.
 Suggest they talk to their speakers to discover any special evaluation requirements.